- Spay Day 2020

 Please note: Cats not contained in a secure pet carrier will not be accepted.
 The surgery will be cancelled and rescheduled at another date at full price

-A: Cat kennels are available for loan at the Dauphin Vet Clinic.
+A: Cat kennels are available for loan at the Dauphin and Ste Rose Vet Clinics.

 A: Spay Day is an opportunity for us to give back to the community that supports us and promotes the benefits of spaying and neutering to help reduce overpopulation.
 We’re all hands-on deck during Spay Day and running at max capacity to fit as many cats in as possible.
 Veterinarians and technicians are donating their services, the clinic’s owners are generously donating the facilities, equipment and what materials they can.
 When all is said and done, we’re operating at a loss on Spay Day which is why we are limited to offering these prices to once per year.